 - A. It is the duty of the Board to determine financial and educational policies of the College.
 The Board shall provide for the management of the College and execution of these policies by selecting a competent president for the College. - B. The Board delegates to the President the function of formulating procedures, guidelines, handbooks, and other rules under which the College shall operate.
 All procedures, guidelines, handbooks, and other rules implemented under the President's jurisdiction shall be consistent with these Policies. - C. As Southeast New Mexico College evolves to face new challenges and new opportunities, this Policy Manual shall be an evolving document.
-All policies herein are subject to modification and amendment as determined by the Board.
+All policies herein are subject to modification and amendment as determined by the Board. - D. The College Council shall have the authority to correct grammatical errors, punctuation, spelling, and similar typographical errors in any Policy adopted by the Board without having to seek Board Approval.
+However, all corrections made under this provision must be approved by the College President in order to become effective.
+This provision shall not be utilized to amend, change, or alter, the purpose, meaning, requirement(s), or effect(s) of any policy adopted by the Board.

-SOUTHEAST NEW MEXICO COLLEGE BOARD POLICY Section A - General Provisions - Policy Number 200 - MISSION
+Section A - General Provisions - Policy Number 200 - MISSION